 All recruiters are aware of the requirements of the Equality Act 2010 as detailed in Section 6.
 Extra time is only available for the written assessment.
 If you feel that there are any particular issues related to a disability need you may have, you MUST discuss these with the region before the assessment as no adjustment can be made for any applicant afterwards.

 Applicants should note that children are not permitted at Selection Centre.

 Important: On arrival at Selection Centre, if you find you have a conflict of interest with a panel member, for example you are already familiar with them and you are not comfortable in being assessed by them; it is your responsibility to inform a member of the recruitment team at your earliest opportunity so that alternative arrangements can be made, such as being interviewed by a neutral panel member.

 Recruitment and selection may involve contact with simulated patients who should be treated as if they were patients, for clinical communication and assessment of clinical performance.
 Conventionally in the UK, formal professional practice between doctors and patients is appropriately marked by a certain formality of dress.
-The same dress code will apply for selection centre as it does for day to day clinical practice/contact with patients; this means that forms of dress should not constrain the applicants’ ability to demonstrate recognised skills.
+The same dress code will apply for Selection Centre as it does for day to day clinical practice/contact with patients; this means that forms of dress should not constrain the applicants’ ability to demonstrate recognised skills.
 All doctors should ensure their appearance does not impede their professional roles and responsibilities; including communication with patients, relatives, carers and other staff.
-Inappropriately revealing styles such as low-cut necklines and mini-skirts, dangling jewellery/accessories should be avoided.
-Equally, forms of dress that cover the face will normally be deemed inappropriate in such consultations.
+Casual streetwear, sportswear, revealing styles such as low-cut necklines and mini-skirts, dangling jewellery/accessories will normally be deemed inappropriate.
+Equally, forms of dress that cover the face will also be deemed inappropriate in such consultations.

 There are no interviews and assessors do not have access to your application form, your CV or any other biographical information.